joliva-ob/onebox-dynamic-pricing/README.md

 + Get environment and general configurations from environment vars
 + Handle requests by gorutines pool and control them by channels
 + handle panic errors and recover it
-+ Link oauth to the server oauth trough eureka register
 + dockerizar un contenedor con la aplicación